 --request-id req_20240115_xyz789 \

---notes "Approved for incident resolution.
-Access limited to failed transactions only."
+--notes "Approved for incident resolution."

-# Engineer notified and can fetch data
+# Engineer fetches data

 vkit fetch --grant grant_approved_abc123